FactiveAPI Documentation

 Streaming (SSE)

-event: claim
+event: text_extracted

-event: claim
+event: claim_extracted

 Asynchronous (polling)

 Set "async": true to immediately receive a job ID.
-Poll GET /api/v1/jobs/{id} to check status.
+Poll GET /api/v1/jobs/{job_id} to check status.
 Best for large documents and batch processing.

 // Submit